 Because solar with battery storage is less costly ($0.139/kwh) (less than 0.10/kwh for solar alone, but it does not meet nighttime energy needs), the wind farm is not in HECO ratepayers’ best interest.
 Ratepayers would pay $20 Million more for power from Na Pua Makani than they would if that power came from solar with battery storage.
 Solar is compatible with grazing (best to avoid installing solar on arable agricultural land) and it doesn’t kill wildlife.
 Champlain Wind Power’s Director, Kevin Smith (http://www.champlinenergy.com/our_team.html) is the CEO of SolarReserve LLC, a company that’s installed solar farms all over the world.
 I notice they also install the mirror concentrating solar farms in addition to PV with battery storage, but this company certainly has the ability to be pitching in to actually HELP Hawaii meet clean energy goals by building a solar farm with battery storage instead of trying to get permits with this unlawful wind farm.

 Status of Permit Applications: Keep the North Shore Country addressed the endangered bat aspects of the project in a contested case at the DLNR, with hearings held August 7 and 8, 2017.
 On November 1, 2017, the DLNR’s contested case hearing officer Yvonne Y. Izu, Esq. recommended the Board of Land and Natural Resources deny the Na Pua Makani Wind Farm’s application for an incidental take license Hearing Officer Recommends Board Deny License.
 Without fixing the fatal flaws such as rejecting the wind farm’s proposed habitat mitigation and requiring the wind farm to shut down to avoid bat take, the Board of Land and Natural Resources approved the wind farm’s permit on May 15, 2018.
-The public has 30 days to appeal this decision by contesting it in State court.
+Keep the North Shore Country has appealed this decision in State court (so now the State’s attorney’s get to defend a DLNR decision they’d recommended against in the first place).

 The US Fish and Wildlife Service has not made a decision on the applicant’s request for an incidental take permit for the endangered bat.
 We hope the wind farm will be required to avoid any bat take they can not offset.
 The City and County of Honolulu has not issued a permit for wind turbine construction and we hope the State Health Department and EPA will step in to ensure the wind farm is required to move to a location where it will not have serious social and economic justice implications.

-Please Help Stop Champlin: Kahuku Community Association, an anonymous Native Hawaiian benefactor, Mothers Against Wind Turbines, and local residents are combining forces to support Keep the North Shore Country’s litigation against this unlawful egregious wind farm.
-Please donate to Keep the North Shore Country https://www.keepthenorthshorecountry.org/donate.; personal checks can be mailed to:
+Please Help Stop Champlin: Please donate to Keep the North Shore Country https://www.keepthenorthshorecountry.org/donate.; personal checks can be mailed to:

 Keep the North Shore Country